-A maximum of 25 students.
+All classes are capped at a maximum of 25 students.

-6. How many marks do students need to obtain to get into a highly competitive university?
+6. What is the IB score that students need to obtain to get into a highly competitive university?

-It varies from university to university.
-Each university sets its own policy.
-You are advised to check with the Counsellor of Further Studies and visit university website to check entrance requirements.
+It varies from university to university and each university sets its own policy.
+You are advised to check with the Counsellor of Further Studies and visit university websites to check entrance requirements.
 A section of the IB website is dedicated to providing recognition policies and contact information for many universities worldwide.
 Go to www.ibo.org \rightarrow University admission \rightarrow Support students' transition to higher education \rightarrow Guides for students applying to university.